netwizeBE/site/_hasp/02-hardware.md

 The pinout of each header & display is different and are **not** interchangable!
 </br>You can however use jumper cables instead, but it won't be plug-and-plug anymore.
 {: .notice--warning}

-**Info** The STM32F4 boards do not have network connectivity.
-You can use a compatible network adapter and configure it in PlatformIO.
-{: .notice--info}

 The following boards are being tested: